 Asbestos surveys are one of the first steps in the asbestos management process and are therefore one of the most critical.
 When researching asbestos surveys or trying to find a contractor you may find it difficult to find an exact price, this is because many variables can impact the cost of your survey.

-Most asbestos management surveys in 2022 are costed based on the time they will take, so the average asbestos survey cost for a standard commercial asbestos survey can be anywhere between £400 and £800.
-However, because asbestos surveys are typically quoted on a job-by-job basis – and is dependent on the scale and time required – the costs can vary greatly.
+Most asbestos management surveys in 2024 are costed based on the time they will take, so the average asbestos survey cost for a standard commercial asbestos survey can be anywhere between £400 and £800.
+However, because asbestos surveys are typically quoted on a job-by-job basis – and are dependent on the scale and time required – the costs can vary greatly.

 What factors affect the asbestos survey cost?

 We have included a guide on some of the many variables which can impact the cost of your asbestos survey.
-Some of the factors that could impact your asbestos survey cost includes the size of property, type of contractor you used, number of samples taken, accessibility and types of asbestos survey required.
+Some of the factors that could impact your asbestos survey cost include the size of the property, the type of contractor you used, the number of samples taken, accessibility and the types of asbestos survey required.